-The Comprehensive Examination is the gateway to doctoral candidacy, the dissertation proposal, the dissertation and graduation.
+The Comprehensive Examination is the gateway to doctoral candidacy, the dissertation proposal, the dissertation, and graduation.
 The Comprehensive Examination is completed once all coursework has been concluded (without any incompletes).
-This examination is based on what you have learned in your course work applied to a current researchable topic of interest and requires using transferable academic skills including but not limited to planning, writing, conduction a literature review, understanding the research process, methods and design, and facility using various theoretical approaches to research and policy.
-PhD candidates must be enrolled for at least 3 credits in the semester they take their oral examination.
+This examination is based on what you have learned in your coursework applied to a current researchable topic of interest and requires using transferable academic skills including but not limited to planning writing, conducting a literature review, understanding the research process, and facility using various theoretical approaches to research and policy.
+Ph.D. candidates must be enrolled for at least 3 credits in the semester they take their oral examination.
 Students have 5.5 years to complete their degree after successful completion of the Comprehensive Exam.